Renan5953/odin-recipes/README.md

 ## About the Project

 The site features traditional Brazilian recipes, with individual pages for each dish.
-The current version was built using only HTML, without any CSS or JavaScript.
+The current version was built using only HTML and basic CSS, without any JavaScript.

 ## Recipes Included